sankalptipnis/dotfiles/instructions/setup.md

 ```bash
 $ make keytab
 ```

-## Mopidy + ncmpcpp
-Fill in your Spotify username and password, and the client id and secret in the file `~/.config/mopidy.conf/mopidy`.

-Client id and secret can be obtained [here](https://mopidy.com/ext/spotify/) on validating your Spotify login details.

-## spotifyd + Spotify TUI
-Set up spotifyd & Spotify TUI as described [here](info.md#spotifyd--spotify-tui), if required.

 ## Remaining Apps Installation
 Install apps which cannot be installed using Homebrew or mas-cli manually: